 Putting the Science in Fiction is available as a trade paperback.
 You can order it at your local bookshop, or from online retailers such as these:

 You can also add it on Goodreads.
-An e-book version will also be available as we get closer to release date.

 Putting the Science in Fiction is definitely a resource every writer should have in their toolbox.”